Classifying phases protected by matrix product operator symmetries using matrix product states: Introduction

 \section{Introduction}

 The classification of symmetric phases plays a fundamental role in condensed matter physics.
 Two systems are in the same phase if their Hamiltonians can be connected through a smooth gapped path of local and symmetric Hamiltonians.
 Along such a smooth path, the physical properties do not change abruptly \cite{Hastings05}.
-The phases invariant under onsite symmetries arising in this setup are called symmetry protected topological (SPT) phases \cite{Pollmann12prot}.
-Different SPT phases cannot be connected via a smooth gapped and symmetric path, and as such are protected by the global onsite symmetry.
+The phases which are invariant under on-site symmetries arising in this setup are called symmetry protected topological (SPT) phases \cite{Pollmann12prot}.
+Different SPT phases cannot be connected via a smooth, gapped and symmetric path, and as such are protected by the global on-site symmetry.
 In stark contrast to Landau's paradigm of local symmetry breaking, these SPT phases cannot be distinguished via a local order parameter.
-Remarkably, SPT phases not only exhibit exotic behaviours, such as degeneracies in the entanglement spectrum, fractional edges modes and non-trivial string orders \cite{Pollmann10}, but they are also powerful resources for applications as measurement-based one-way computation \cite{Raussendorf01}.
+Remarkably, SPT phases not only exhibit exotic behaviours, such as degeneracies in the entanglement spectrum, fractional edges modes and non-trivial string orders \cite{Pollmann10}, but they also are powerful resources for applications like measurement-based one-way computation \cite{Raussendorf01}.